 The 3 Best Things About Soy Milk

-- It’s a good source of protein, vitamin A, B12, vitamin D, and potassium.
+- It’s a good source of protein, vitamin A, B12, vitamin D, potassium, and isoflavones.

 - Soy milk contains almost as much protein as cow's milk, yet is lower in calories than whole milk and comparable to skim milk.

-- It contains no cholesterol, which is important for those with heart conditions.
+- It contains very little saturated fat, which is important for those with heart conditions.

 Rice milk is made from milled rice and water.
 It is the least allergenic of all of these products, which makes it a good choice for people with lactose or nut allergies.
 While rice milk can be fortified with calcium and vitamin D, it is not a natural source of either of these, just like soy and almond.

 The 3 Best Things About Rice Milk